TGasco/SelfHostedCloud/README.md

 Visit `https://localhost:8081` in your browser to access the web interface.
 You can upload, download, and manage your files through this interface.

 Files are stored on the host device, at a specified location (default '~/MyCloudDrive').
-This can be changed to a locations of your choice when creating an account.
+This can be changed to a location of your choice when creating an account.

+Files can be uploaded using the web interface via drag and drop or using the file picker.
+You can also search for files and folders using the search bar.

+File management options are accessible by right-clicking on a file or folder (Long press on touch-based devices).
+You can rename, delete, or download files and folders using these options.

 ## Contributing

-Feel free to open issues and submit pull requests to improve the project.
+Feel free to open issues and submit pull requests to help improve the project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.